-A good logo is a major contributor to making that crucial first impression on a customer.
+A good logo design is a major contributor to making that crucial first impression on a customer.

 A logo conveys your company’s values, tells a story, and even helps people trust your brand.